HOW CAN A REVERSE MORTGAGE HELP YOU?

-If you are a senior aged 62 or older, you have the opportunity of accessing your home’s valuable equity through a reverse mortgage without having to sell your home.
-While these mortgages are aimed specifically at homeowners who own their homes outright, they can also be available to those who have a small balance on their existing mortgage and equity in their home.
+If you are a senior aged 62 or older, you have the opportunity of accessing your home’s valuable equity, through a reverse mortgage, without having to sell your home or give up ownership.

-A reverse mortgage allows eligible homeowners to convert their equity either into cash or an equity line of credit.
-Reverse mortgages offer seniors financial security by
+A reverse mortgage allows eligible homeowners to convert their equity, either into tax free cash, or an equity line of credit.
+Reverse mortgages offer seniors financial security by:

 - Offering the ability to stay in their home and maintain independence